 Things to do at Sanctuary Lakes

 Sanctuary Lakes is a residential area with around 3000 lots and 7000 residents.
-This is all built around the highly acclaimed 18 holes Greg Norman championship golf course.
-A links-style course which has hosted some prestigious golfing events.
-The clubhouse has available conference rooms, bar and restaurant.
+This is all built around the highly acclaimed 18 holes of Greg Norman championship golf course.
+A links-style course that has hosted some prestigious golfing events.
+The clubhouse has available conference rooms, a bar and a restaurant.
 There is also an on-premise gym and fitness centre.
 You can walk or cycle around the lake with paved pathways.
 Or you can hit the water on your kayak or canoe.
 Just keep in mind that the system is quite shallow and weedy.
 The weed is dredged periodically throughout the year.
-And of course, there is fishing as a popular activity form this location.
+And of course, there is fishing a popular activity form this location.

 Have a look at our video which highlights the quality fish that can be caught at this location.

 Fishing at Sanctuary Lakes